rdiez/Tools/Background/README.txt

 Options:
  --help     displays this help text
- --version  displays the tool's version number (currently 2.65) --license  prints license information --notify-only-on-error  Some scripts display their own notifications,
+ --version  displays the tool's version number (currently 2.66) --license  prints license information --notify-only-on-error  Some scripts display their own notifications,
                          so only notify if something went wrong.
  --no-desktop            Do not issue any desktop notifications at the end.
+ --mail=recipient        Sends a notification e-mail with 'mail' when the command has finished.
+                         See below for e-mail configuration information.
- --email                 Sends a notification e-mail when the command has finished.
+ --s-nail=recipient      Sends a notification e-mail with 's-nail' when the command has finished.
                          See below for e-mail configuration information.
  --friendly-name=name    A name that appears in the log and in the notifications,
                          to remind you what the long-running command was about.